AscendEX (BitMax) Token (BTMX) Trading 15.5% Higher Over Last Week

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the dollar during the one day period ending at 15:00 PM Eastern on June 25th.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the US dollar during the one day period ending at 18:00 PM Eastern on June 29th.
+AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
 One AscendEX (BitMax) Token coin can now be bought for about $2.00 or 0.00003550 BTC on cryptocurrency exchanges.
-AscendEX (BitMax) Token has a total market cap of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
-Over the last week, AscendEX (BitMax) Token has traded up 15.5% against the dollar.
+During the last seven days, AscendEX (BitMax) Token has traded up 15.5% against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.